jbakse/compform_site/content/animation/index.md

 Many applications can take a sequence of frames and stitch them into a video.
 [FFmpeg](https://www.ffmpeg.org/) is a powerful command line utility for this and other video tasks.
 FFmpeg is a good choice for automated/back-end workflows.
 [After Effects](https://www.adobe.com/products/aftereffects.html) is a good choice if you are going to use the animation as part of a larger animated composition.

+Many GUI video and animation packages can work with image sequences.
-You can even stitch images in [Photoshop](https://www.adobe.com/products/photoshop.html):
+You can even stitch images into video in [Photoshop](https://www.adobe.com/products/photoshop.html):

 1. Open Photoshop.
 2. Choose `File` > `Open`.